 - Late arrival to school requires confirmation by a parent/guardian.

-Finally, if your child is unwell during the school day they must report to the Health Office.
+If your child is unwell during the school day they must report to the Health Office.
 The Health Office staff will call a parent then give the student a pass to leave.

 Thank you for helping us to maintain your child’s attendance record.